NguyenVanTan/play-base/README.md

 - Open eclipse, using Import wizard to import your project

+# HOW TO SETUP THIS PROJECT
+- Clone the source code from github
+- Move to folder contain source code and run command: sbt eclipse
+- Open eclipse and Import a Git project.

 # HOW TO RUN
 - Open terminal and move to your project folder.
 - Run command: sbt run